getaclue/getaclue.github.io/_posts/2018-03-24-improving-ios-performance-with-xcode-and-instruments-for-dummies.markdown

 Alex

 PS: I hope I did not offend you with the *for dummies tagline.
 I love technical documents but I feel like they need a bit of flavour sometimes.
 I simply want this technical mumbo-jumbo to feel relatable and friendly.

+Update: This article was also posted on [medium](https://medium.com/@getaclue_1/improving-ios-performance-with-xcode-and-instruments-for-dummies-b42a731b5240)